SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 This data can then be monitored and analyzed in Grafana in real time, or after the test has completed.
 The dashboards also make it easy to find old test runs and compare results over time.
 It aims to be a more or less complete replacement for the reporting/graphing parts of the Locust web UI (but it is possible to use both at the same time).

-## The first dashboard is used for analyzing an individual test run:
+## The "Locust" dashboard is used for analyzing an individual test run:

 ![Main dashboard](screenshots/main_dashboard.png)

-It also provides graphs for individual requests (by name)
+It also provides graphs for individual request types (by name)

 ![Graphs by request](screenshots/main_dashboard_by_request_graphs.png)

-## The second one is used for detailed analysis of individual requests
+## "Locust Requests Table" is used for detailed analysis of individual requests

 ![Requests table view](screenshots/requests_table.png)

 You can customize/expand this table to fit your needs, especially if you want to track [context variables](https://docs.locust.io/en/stable/extending-locust.html#request-context) that are specific for your requests/system.
 The ones included in the table (ssn, request_id, etc) can be seen as an example.

-## The third dashboard is used to locate old test runs and follow performance changes over time.
+## "Locust Testruns" is used to locate old test runs and follow performance changes over time.

 ![Testruns](screenshots/testruns.png)